$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Aspects of the LCSR determination of the form factors

-and the full correlations $\text{corr}(s_0^{T_1},s_0^{T_2}) = 1$ and $\text{corr}(s_0^{A_0},s_0^{A_{12}}) = 1$ together with \eqref{eq:corr1} imply
+and the full correlations $\text{corr}(s_0^{T_1},s_0^{T_2}) = 1$ and $\text{corr}(s_0^{A_0},s_0^{A_{3}}) = 1$ together with \eqref{eq:corr1} imply

-We remind the reader that we have argued in section \ref{sec:choice} for a correlation of the type $\text{corr}(s_0^{F},s_0^{f_B}) = 1/2$ where $F$ stands for any form factor and $s_0^{f_B}$ is the continuum threshold for the $f_B$ sum rule.
+The reader is reminded that we have argued in section \ref{sec:choice} for a correlation of the type $\text{corr}(s_0^{F},s_0^{f_B}) = 1/2$ where $F$ stands for any FF and $s_0^{f_B}$ is the continuum threshold for the $f_B$ sum rule.

 So far we have not discussed the role of the Borel parameter.
-In principle one could argue that the Borel parameter and the continuum threshold can conspire to satisfy the eom.
+In principle one could argue that the Borel parameter and the continuum threshold could conspire to satisfy the \eom\!\!\!.
 Whereas this does not seem to be very viable from the point of view of physics it is in addition not credible on grounds of the actual numerics.
-For example doubling the Borel parameter of the light-cone sum rule $M^2_{\rm LC}$, keeping the Borel parameter $M^2_{f_B}$ of the $f_B$ sum rule fixed, leads to a change in the form factors $T_1$ and $V$ of just one percent.
+For example doubling the Borel parameter of the light-cone sum rule $M^2_\mathrm{LC}$, keeping the Borel parameter $M^2_{f_B}$ of the $f_B$ sum rule fixed, leads to a change in the FFs $T_1$ and $V$ of just one percent.
 Doubling the sum rule parameter is outside the validity range since it enhances the continuum contributions relative to the $B$-pole contribution.
-For example for $T_1(0)$ the continuum contribution becomes $42\%$ by doubling $M^2_{\rm LC}$.
-Hence the Borel parameter cannot balance a change in the continuum threshold of $s_0$ of $1 \rm GeV^2$.
-Hence it is legitimate not to enter the $M_{\rm LC}^2$ in the discussion.
-The sensitivity of the $f_B$ sum rule to the Borel parameter $M^2_{f_B}$ is slightly higher presumably because the local condensates are more vulnerable to quark hadron duality violations.
-This uncertainty is important for the form factor prediction per se but only enters the \eom by a global factor and is therefore not relevant for the discussion of this section.
-We fully correlate the uncertainties of the Borel parameters $\text{corr}(M^2_{f_B},M^2_{F}) = 1$ which is justified since the variation in $s_0$ are responsible for the uncertainty.
-In practice both $M^2$ and $s_0$ do assess the validity of the semi-global quark hadron duality.
+For example for $T_1(0)$ the continuum contribution becomes $42\%$ by doubling $M^2_\mathrm{LC}$.
+Hence the Borel parameter cannot balance a change in the continuum threshold of $s_0$ of $1~\text{GeV}^2$.
+Hence it is legitimate not to enter the $M_\mathrm{LC}^2$ in the discussion.
+The sensitivity of the $f_B$ sum rule to the Borel parameter $M^2_{f_B}$ is slightly higher presumably because the local condensates are more vulnerable to (semi-global) quark hadron duality violations.
+This uncertainty is important for the FF prediction per se but only enters the \eom by a global factor and is therefore not relevant for the discussion of this section.
+Hence, we fully correlate the uncertainties of the Borel parameters $\text{corr}(M^2_{f_B},M^2_{F}) = 1$ which is justified since the variation in $s_0$ are responsible for the bulk part of the uncertainty.
+It should be added that it is the variation of the parameters $M^2$ and $s_0$ that addresses the validity of the semi-global quark hadron duality.